techmo-pl/dictation-client/python/README.md

 ### Build docker image

-To prepare a docker image with Python implementation of the Dictation Client, use the building script and provide an image tag as an argument:
+To prepare a docker image with Python implementation of the Dictation Client, use the building script:

 ```
-./build_docker_image.sh 2.3.0
+./build_docker_image.sh
 ```
+(To set custom image tag, use the tag name as optional argument, e.g.: `./build_docker_image.sh custom_tag`)

 The build process will take several minutes.
 When the build process is complete, you will receive a message:
 ```